VittorioGatto/2021_ORTA_Stochastic_single-allocation_hub_location/README.md

 ## Python packages:
 Probably you will need to install several packages (e.g., pulp, numpy, networkx, matplotlib, etc).
-In linux my suggestion is to use pip
+In linux our suggestion is to use pip
 ~~~
 pip3 install <package name>
 ~~~